 Pricing:

-By design, Dynatrace offers Kubernetes Monitoring as a part of its full-stack monitoring solution.
-It starts at $0.08 per hour for 8 GiB hosts and may vary according to the number of monitored hosts.
+• By design, Dynatrace offers Kubernetes Monitoring as a part of its full-stack monitoring solution.
+It starts at $0.002 per hour for any size pod.

 9. Sysdig